 My boyfriend of almost 2 years was working in the US on an L1 visa from Brazil.
 He gave notice at work because it was miserable there for him.
 He is now unemployed and his visa will expire in 60 days.
 Can we get married to stay together or would the government try to suggest fraud due to us...
 Read more »

-The RFE question about your spouse's "J-1 waiver" indicates that the immigration examiner who sent the RFE may not have read the file very carefully - something which is probably a more common reason for RFE's in general these days than any other reason, at least in my many years of experience....Read more »
+The RFE question about your spouse's "J-1 waiver" indicates that the immigration examiner who sent the RFE may not have read the file very carefully - something which is probably a more common reason for RFE's in general these days than any other reason, at least in my many...Read more »

 Both my sister and niece were petitioned under the same I-130, my niece just turn 19.
 The principal sponsor is my dad but they do not meet the income requirement.
 I also am married with a 3 yrs old child but I file taxes as married filing separately and no dependents.
 Should I count my husband and...
 Read more »